adeniyi1379/zuri_registration_form/README.md

-# zuri_registration_form
+# Registration form
-My registration form task from zuri school
+## This form is inspire from the zuri task challenge